snowplow-archive/snowplow.github.com/_posts/2016-xx-xx-snowplow-r80-southern-cassowary-released.md

 Additionally, both the Scala Stream Collector and Stream Enrich now log reports of stream nonexistence at the `error` level rather than the `info` level.

+<h2 id="other">Continuous Deployment</h2>

+The Kinesis apps are now continuously deployed using [Travis CI][travis].
+This speeds up our development cycle by making it easier to publish new versions.

 <h2 id="other">Other improvements</h2>

 * For each app, the example configuration files have been moved out of the `src` directory and into a new `example` directory.
 This prevents them from being needlessly added to the jar.